LearnOnDemandSystems/docs/lod/acp-creation-process.md

     >NOTE: In some cases, you might find that VM names are created by using functions that generate non-deterministic random strings, making it very difficult to restrict VM creation by name.
 In this case, as a last-restort compromise, it is acceptable to limit by SKU and region only --but, only as a last resort and only when accompanied by other measures to mitigate risk.

 -   For all other resources, it is acceptable to allow any resource to be created under the parent node.
 For example, consider a lab that uses the both Microsoft,Network/networkinterfaces and Microsoft.Network/networkSecurityGroups resources.
 You do not have to explicitly allow both Microsoft.Network/networkinterfaces and Microsoft.Network/networkSecurityGroups.
-You can simply allow all resources to be created under Microsft.Network node.
+You can simply allow all resources to be created under Microsoft.Network node.

 -  If possible, you should try to restrict resources by SKU, family, tier, and/or capacity if there is a risk of a significant impact (cost) if a user chooses a more expensive SKU than required by the lab.